Your Ultimate Guide to Byron Bay

-Guest post by Claires Footsteps
+Written by Claire from Claires Footsteps

 Beautiful Byron.
 This town is the only one that made me stay still and appreciate what was around me in 18 months of travelling.

-How to get to Byron Bay
+How to Get to Byron Bay

 As aforementioned, Byron Bay is a popular stop on an east coast road trip, and it’s just a short detour from the main highway from Sydney to Brisbane.